High-Stakes Academic Review: Why Neutral Readers Don’t Exist

 Recognizing that external readers are never neutral shifts how authors approach high-stakes academic materials.
 Providing a guiding structure that clarifies what the work is, how its elements relate, and why its contribution matters allows early interpretation to align with author intent.
 This is the essence of narrative control.

-The next essay in this series examines what happens when a framework is missing, and why deliberate structural guidance is critical to ensuring your work is read as intended.
+The next essay in this series examines what happens when a framework is missing and why structural guidance is essential for narrative control:

 Preparing for promotion, tenure, or other high-stakes academic review?